These Easy Cinnamon Raisin Biscuits are tender, flaky and studded with sweet, plump raisins. Ridiculously easy, ridiculously delicious!

-If you’re new to The Café you might not know about our Ridiculously Easy recipes.
-You can read more about them in this post but, in a nutshell, Ridiculously Easy recipes are super simple yet worthy of the highest accolades.
+If you're new to The Café you might not know about our category of Ridiculously Easy Recipes.
+You can read more about them in this post but, in a nutshell, Ridiculously Easy recipes are super simple, yet worthy of the highest accolades.
+I like to say that these are the recipes "that make you look like a kitchen rock star with minimal effort on your part".
+Like that?
+Me too!

 The method employed with all of our biscuits (and also the Café scone recipes) is almost too good to be true: chill buttermilk (or cream, in the case of scones), melt butter and stir them together with a fork.